 It’s the brand management platform (sometimes called a digital asset management system) that sits at the heart of the marketing ecosystem.
 It’s the central content hub, the single source of brand assets, campaign elements and brand guidelines.
 It feeds out approved, brand-compliant content to the myriad of other marketing systems, ensuring that every piece of communication is on-brand and consistent.

-The diagram below shows how a brand management platform connects the dots between marketing departments and software platforms making sense of data, efficiently using digital assets and building a collaborative team.
+The diagram below shows how a brand asset management platform connects the dots between marketing departments and software platforms making sense of data, efficiently using digital assets and building a collaborative team.